AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 ```bash
 pipenv sync
 ```
+When using the backend you must remain in the pipenv shell so that the virtual environment dependencies are registered.
 Change directories into the backend to access the Django manager manage.py

 ```bash
 cd backend/